- SAP proposes that HANA has advantages in performance versus all other databases with a database that runs 100,000 times faster than any other.

 He states that “for the SAP Business Suite.” and then goes on to declare the answer for this suite.

 Well, the only part of the SAP Business Suite that is ready for HANA (at the time of this quotation) was S/4 Finance.
-There is lots of debate as to how implementable S/4 Finance was at this time.
+There is a lot of debate as to how implementable S/4 Finance was at this time.

 Secondly, the rest of the suite, now called SAP HANA Enterprise Management, as I stated, was not available for purchase at this time.
 John Appleby is phrasing his response to what should be the future tense as if it is the present tense.